Click & Collect or 24hr Dispatch*

 What age is best for a balance bike?

-Most children start between 18 months and 3 years, with 2 to 3 years often being the sweet spot.
-The most important factor is fit, not just age.
+Most children start between 18 months and 3 years, with 2 to 3 years often the sweet spot.
+The most important factor is fit, not just age — both feet should rest flat on the ground.

 Are balance bikes better than training wheels?

 For most children, yes.
-Balance bikes teach the core skill of balance first, which usually leads to a smoother and more confident transition to pedal bikes.
+Balance bikes teach the core skill of balance first, which usually leads to a smoother, more confident transition to pedal bikes.

 Can a 2 year old use a balance bike?

-Yes, many 2 year olds are ideal candidates for a balance bike, provided the seat height is appropriate and both feet can rest flat on the ground.
+Yes — many 2 year olds are ideal candidates, provided the seat height is right and both feet can rest flat on the ground.

 How long should kids use a balance bike?

-Children usually use a balance bike until they are confidently gliding, steering, and ready to move onto a pedal bike.
-For some, that transition happens quite quickly.
+Usually until they're confidently gliding, steering, and ready for a pedal bike.
+For some children that transition happens quite quickly.

 Do balance bikes really work?

 Yes.
-They are widely considered one of the easiest and most natural ways for young children to learn the foundations of riding.
+They're widely considered one of the easiest, most natural ways for young children to learn the foundations of riding.

-When children learn balance first, riding tends to feel calmer, more intuitive, and far less frustrating.
-A well-chosen balance bike can give them the confidence to start well and transition smoothly when they’re ready for more.
+When children learn balance first, riding feels calmer, more intuitive and far less frustrating.
+The right balance bike gives them the confidence to start well and transition smoothly when they're ready for pedals.

 Leave a comment